Balbir Punj: Political career

-Punj is a columnist and an active political worker.
-He was a former member of Rajya Sabha for two terms.
-He was Bharatiya Janata Party (BJP)'s Rajya Sabha MP from Uttar Pradesh from 2000 to 2006.
+Punj was a columnist and an active political worker.
+He was a member of Rajya Sabha for two terms.
+Punj was Bharatiya Janata Party (BJP)'s Rajya Sabha MP from Uttar Pradesh from 2000 to 2006.
 In 2008, Balbir Punj was again elected a member of Rajya Sabha from Odisha and retired in 2014.
 He was the convener of the Intellectual Cell of the BJP for a decade, helping the party chart its ideological course.
-He was also chairman of the National Commission for Youth (Minister of State status).
+Punj was also chairman of the National Commission for Youth (Minister of State status).
 On 31 March 2013, he was promoted as one of the Vice Presidents of the Bharatiya Janata Party (BJP).
 Punj has served BJP party as its national secretary, and as in charge of several states, including Gujarat, Punjab, Kerala and Himachal Pradesh.
 Member of BJP's National Executive from 2000 to 2014.
-He is a board member (Non-Official) of Bishweshwar Prasad Koirala India-Nepal Foundation (BPKF) under Ministry of External Affairs, India since July 2017.
+He was a board member (Non-Official) of Bishweshwar Prasad Koirala India-Nepal Foundation (BPKF) under Ministry of External Affairs, India since July 2017.
 He is described as a close associate of the Rashtriya Swayamsevak Sangh.
-Punj can be seen on news channels debating issues.
+Punj was also seen on news channels debating issues.

+Death

+Punj died on 18 April 2026, at the age of 76.